derekburgess/jaws/README.md

 To pull the Hugging Face models, run jaws-utils with the model argument.

-`docker exec -it jaws-container jaws-utils --model starcoder`
+`docker exec -it jaws-container jaws-utils --model jina-code`

 To use the container run: